OSGeo/grass-website/content/news/2022_06_05_Results_student_grant_Caitlin.md

 educational resources.
 Improving the integration of GRASS GIS and Jupyter helps increase the accessibility of GRASS GIS to scientists, teachers, and students alike.
-Although GRASS GIS has an extensive Python API, managing GRASS sessions within a Notebook and visualizing data was difficult (such as rendering maps in-line, or interactively exploring a map by zooming in).
+Although GRASS GIS has an extensive Python API, managing GRASS sessions within a Notebook and visualizing data, e.g. rendering maps in-line or interactively exploring a map by zooming in, was difficult.

 During the GSoC project, my mentors (Vaclav Petras, Helena Mitasova and Stefan Blumentrath) and I developed **a new Python subpackage for GRASS GIS** called `grass.jupyter` that aimed to address some of these issues.
-By the end of GSoC last summer, we’d written an experimental version of grass.jupyter that contained a basic session initiation function and two visualization
+By the end of GSoC last summer, we’d written an experimental version of `grass.jupyter` that contained a basic session initiation function and two visualization
 classes: *Map* (previously GrassRenderer) for creating simple in-line maps as PNG images and *InteractiveMap* for creating interactive maps with